gmacario/wtf-docs/README.md

 * WTF Application (on the UDOO) - Top level issue: https://github.com/gmacario/wtf-docs/issues/10

   - [X] Create an empty project https://github.com/WillyShakes/UdooWtf
-  - [ ] Create a class for the beacon discovery (output: list of devices object)
+  - [X] Create a class for the beacon discovery (output: list of devices object BLE) + Filter weFlowgitHub
   - [ ] Create the model class devices and the database (CRUD metods)
   - [ ] Create a class to read a digital input on the UDOO NEO hardware (or from IoTSemplice?)
   - [ ] Create an activity to test the first use case